hugmanrique/Isle/README.md

 }
 ```

-You can use hooks for data loading ([Suspense for Data Fetching](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html) is coming soon!), state management, and much more.
+You can use any React feature such as hooks for data loading ([Suspense for Data Fetching](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html) is coming soon!), or state management in your page components.

 Now, let's create our app primary router.
 Go to your `App.js` file and change the default component by: